 Some high consumers will overload your solar system and shorten the lifetime and capacity of your batteries.
-Therefore, we don't put geysers and stoves on solar systems.
+Therefore, we do not recommend geysers and stoves on solar systems.
 If you have many power tools that use a lot of electricity it is better to turn these appliances off a generator.
-If you have an 800w inverter you cannot put a 1000w kettle on the system.
-It will overload the inverter (and might even damage it).
-It will also draw too many amps from batteries, more than the recommended rate and possibly damage your batteries.
-Fridge, Freezer, Lights, TV, laptops etc are fine.
 If you have appliances you are unsure of, your installer can advise you.
-You should be more careful with higher consumers like heaters.
-It would be better to opt for a gas heater.
-Or set up your hybrid system to run high consumers off the grid and use solar for your essential appliances.
+You should be careful with higher consumers like heaters.

-Safety.
+Safety

 Safety extras include: Fuses, breakers, surge arrestors, proper grounding, emergency stop, correct cable gauges, Certificate of Compliance etc. This is usually where inexperienced installers don't know which safety measure to put in place and unreliable installers cut corners to make the system as cheap as possible.
 But this puts your family's lives at risk.
 If an installation is done incorrectly it can be extremely dangerous.
 It is worth paying a bit more for the peace of mind that your installation is up to code and has been signed-off by a master electrician.
 You need a COC for your insurance company and to be compliant.
-Solar regulation is improving, but at the moment almost anyone can claim to be a solar installer.
-This is leading to many sub-par and dangerous installations.
-We would advise an installer that is part of the solar associations SAPVIA and SAAEA.